Our team values sharing research with a wide audience.

 AERA OPEN

 This paper details the development of a scale assessing teachers’ perceived capacity to enact transformative justice pedagogy, the Transformative Justice Scale (TJS).
 This measure is grounded in transformative justice (TJ) scholarship and is comprised of two subscales.
-The TJS factor structure was identified via exploratory and confirmatory factor analyses, with distinct samples of racially diverse middle and high school teachers.
-The TJS is time and resource efficient in that it uses teacher self-reports.
-The TJS contributes to the literature by providing an assessment of transformative or social justice–oriented pedagogy that is not well covered in existing measures.
-The TJS also would support teacher professional development and

 JOURNAL OF SCHOOL PSYCHOLOGY

-use (or lack) of anti-racist practices and policies.
-In the current examination, we consider past and modern methodologies in ERI and CC work, ways in which they are and may be theoretically founded, and how we may best advance anti-racist research methodology in these areas.
-To do so,
+In the current examination, we consider past and modern methodologies in ethnic/racial identity and critical consciousness work, ways in which they are and may be theoretically founded, and how we may best advance anti-racist research methodology in these areas.
+To do so, we discuss the processes of ethnic/racial identity and critical consciousness development within a developmentally relevant time-frame and context: adolescence and school spaces.

 JOURNAL OF ADOLESCENT RESEARCH